apache/arrow/rust/arrow/README.md

 If the Cargo.toml does not have the correct version then it will be necessary to modify it manually.
-Since there is now a modified file locally that is not committed to github it will be necessary to use the following command.
+Since there is now a modified file locally that is not committed to GitHub it will be necessary to use the following command.

 ```bash
 cargo publish --allow-dirty